rationalpov/mentalModel/index.md

 * Identify Gaps and Go Back to The Source Material
 * Review and Simplify

 This blog is try to utilize Richard Freeman and Mungers's advice to create a mental lattice.

+## what mental model should I learn first ?

+> People underrate the importance of a few simple big ideas – the chief lesson is that a few big ideas really work. --charlie munger

+what is a big idea ? big idea means the most fundamental mental model, the one you will see the most often. for example. simple algebra.

+___

+## pull request is welcome  ##

+___

 ## Current List of mental models ( Orders Matter )